This statement applies to www.obr.uk.

 Some third-party interactive charts in the Forecasts in-depth area are not fully accessible.
 Some elements overlap when zoomed and cannot be navigated fully using a keyboard.
 This fails WCAG 2.1 success criterion 2.1.1 (keyboard) and 1.4.10 (reflow).
 We plan to investigate and if possible resolve any issues by 26 November 2021.
 As the interactive charts are developed by a third party, some issues may not be possible to resolve as they are not within our control and therefore will become exempt from meeting the accessibility regulations.
 We will reassess this by 26 November 2021 and update this accessibility statement accordingly.

-The news carousel on the home page is not fully accessible.
+The carousel that displays our box analysis on each publication page is not fully accessible.
 It is only partially navigable by keyboard and some elements are not fully visible at 200% zoom.
 This fails WCAG 2.1 success criterion 2.1.1 (keyboard) and 1.4.4 (resize text).
 We aim to resolve this by 26 November 2021.

 Guidelines recommend an external audit should be procured to test a website’s compliance on a sample of pages and content.